Sattvic Living— Ayurveda’s Key to Clarity and Well-Being

 “Nature is not a place to visit.
 It is home.”
 Gary Snyder

 Have you ever felt a deep sense of peace while surrounded by nature?
 Whether walking through a quiet forest, sitting beside a flowing stream, or simply being in a serene garden, there’s a harmony that touches something within.
-This feeling reflects what unfolds when our bodies, minds, communities, and the Earth are nourished and in balance—our awareness expands.
+This feeling reflects what unfolds when our bodies, minds, communities, and the Earth are nourished and cared for.
+Our awareness expands.
 We feel light, clear, and connected.
 In Ayurveda, this is known as a sattvic state of mind—a state of clarity, calm, and alignment with the rhythms of nature.

 Understanding Mental States Through Ayurveda and Yoga